jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 schemes is that it gives as the ability to reason with the termination of the program.

-Using the catamorphism gives us the ability to guarantee its termination.
-It  will only call the function again on the smaller elements of the inductively defined structure implying it will tend towards its base case, giving us termination.
-In contrast with explicit recursion, there is nothing to stop the programmer to recursively call the function on larger data type causing it to never terminate.
+Catamorphism gives us the ability to guarantee its termination.
+The function calls made are only on smaller elements of the inductively defined structure implying it will tend towards its base case, giving us termination.
+This is also true for the paramorphism.
+However, with explicit recursion, there is nothing to stop the programmer to recursively call the function on larger data type causing it to never terminate, we are unable to reason with its termination.

-The property of the guarantee of termination is  exclusive to the paramorphism and catamorphism in the recursion schemes provided by Meijer et al. The anamorphism and apomorphism guarantees co-termination.
-The hylomorphism is an interesting recursion scheme in its own right, it consists of the composition of cata and anamorphism which models general recursion.
-This is a more powerful model than primitive recursion modelled by the para and catamorphism, it also gives us turing completeness thus losing all guarantees of termination.
+In the recursion schemes provided by Meijer et al., the property to guarantee of termination is  exclusive to the para and catamorphism
+.Conversely, the ana and apomorphism guarantees co-termination - it guarantees it will keep producing data.
+The hylomorphism is an interesting recursion scheme in its own right, it consists of the composition of cata and anamorphism which models general recursion - a more powerful type of recursion than primitive recursion.
+It also gives us turing completeness thus losing all guarantees of termination.

-## Conclusion
+## 5 Conclusion

 In this report, I have given a brief introduction to category theory.
 Concepts introduced are essential for giving us a